IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2011_Volume_1.md

 ## Topic Overview
 ### Purpose

-This topic lists the known issues and limitations in the 2011 Volume 1 release of the Ignite UI™ library.
+This topic lists the known issues and limitations in the 2011 Volume 1 release of the %%ProductName%%™ library.

 ## Known Issues and Limitations in 2011 Volume 1
 ### Overview

-The following table summarizes the known issues and limitations in the 2011 Volume 1 release of the Ignite UI.
+The following table summarizes the known issues and limitations in the 2011 Volume 1 release of the %%ProductName%%.
 Detailed explanations of known issues and the possible workarounds are provided for in the known issues topics for each control.

 ### Legend: